snfagora/american_civic_opportunity_datasets/README.md

 This project provides three core datasets:

 - **Dataset 1**: Organization-level dataset of de-identified nonprofit organizations
-- **Dataset 2**: Aggregated civic opportunity counts at the ZIP code and county levels
+- **Datasets 2-3**: Aggregated civic opportunity counts at the county and ZIP code levels
-- **Dataset 3**: Aggregated organizational type breakdowns at the ZIP code and county levels
+- **Datasets 4-5**: Aggregated organizational type breakdowns at the county and ZIP code levels

-Datasets 2 and 3 are derived from Dataset 1 using [`01_dataset_generation.Rmd`](https://github.com/snfagora/american_civic_opportunity_datasets/blob/main/src/01_dataset_generation.Rmd), which also generates Figure 1 and Supplementary Table S2 and Figure S1.
+Datasets 2-5 are derived from Dataset 1 using [`01_dataset_generation.Rmd`](https://github.com/snfagora/american_civic_opportunity_datasets/blob/main/src/01_dataset_generation.Rmd), which also generates Figure 1 and Supplementary Table S2 and Figure S1.

 ---